-‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, ‘Chillow’ Supporters Rejoice
+‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, Chillow Supporters Rejoice

-The romance between Willow Tait and Harrison Chase on General Hospital has been slow to ramp up, but this past week, “Chillow” fans finally got to see this pair take a big step forward in their relationship.
-After months of flirting and dancing around the idea of getting serious with one another, Chase and Willow finally made love and their fans are loving it.
+The romance between Willow Tait and Harrison Chase on General Hospital has been slow to ramp up, but this past week Chillow fans finally got to see the pair take a big step forward in their relationship.
+After months of flirting and dancing around the idea of getting serious with one another, Chase and Willow finally made love — and their fans are loving it.

 Fans remain rather torn between wanting to see Willow with Chase versus with Michael.
-Unfortunately, for now, the writers are nudging Michael and Sasha together, a coupling that is certain to be rife with trouble since she isn’t who she says she is.
-While some General Hospital fans would still like to see Willow end up with Michael, and that could still happen as the baby swap storyline evolves, for now, Chillow is heating up.
+Unfortunately, the writers are nudging Michael and Sasha together, a coupling that is certain to be rife with trouble since she isn’t who she says she is.
+While some General Hospital fans would still like to see Willow end up with Michael, and that could still happen as the baby swap story line evolves, for now, Chillow is heating up.

 After Chase and Willow made love, General Hospital fans went wild on Twitter.
 Some admitted they were caught off-guard by these latest scenes, but see a new supercouple in the making.
 Others tweeted about how Chillow is the best new couple.

 Viewers loved how romantic and sweet this big moment was between Willow and Chase.
-Quite a few GH fans deemed it hot and voiced concern on Twitter that the writers seem unlikely to let them last and find happiness since happy couples typically seem to be doomed on General Hospital.
+Quite a few GH fans deemed it hot and voiced concern on Twitter that the writers seem unlikely to let them last and find happiness, since happy couples typically seem to be doomed on General Hospital.

 You guys caught me off guard!
 I am a huge 80s Super Couples fan and I was not expecting to find that again! #Chillow #SuperCoupleInTheMaking I am smitten!
 Great work!
 Congrats!